THE DOVER WAR MEMORIAL PROJECT

 St Columba

 The Congregational Church in the High Street was opened in 1904 and became the United Reformed Church in 1972.
 The memorial was inside the church and was a brass plate on a wood base, with words bordered by leaves.
+It was unveiled on 6 May 1921 by Rev F P Basden, a former minister of the church.

-In Grateful Memory of the Men Connected with This Church who Fell in the Great War 1914-1918
+who Fell in the Great War

-A D Addley
+E D Addley

 S Barnard